raiguard/illustro-Gadgets/Skins/illustro Gadgets/@Resources/Readme.txt

  "Circuitrous" by Flying Hyrax)
 All CPU Meter:
  - Moved fan info to above CPU cores, changed to regular display (label, percentage, value, bar)
- - Added ability to display fan speed and clock speed in the line graph
  - Moved CPU clock to top, separated from fan speed
  - Added CPU name to top-right, can be disabled individually from clock speed in advanced settings
  - Fully removed support for CoreTemp and SpeedFan